-Thanks to information shared on the Teachable Machine website, Noah and Jonah also were able to use artificial intelligence to train their model to sort LEGOs by color, size or shape.
+Thanks to information shared on the Teachable Machine website, Noah and Jonah also were able to use artificial intelligence to train their model to sort LEGO by color, size or shape.
 The boys also used Arduino software for that portion of their project.
-They uploaded pictures of different colored LEGOs to train their machine to recognize them and distinguish between red and green bricks.
+They uploaded pictures of different colored LEGO to train their machine to recognize them and distinguish between red and green bricks.

 As with most scientific endeavors, “this process didn’t always go smoothly,” Noah and Jonah reported.
 They went through several prototypes, changing materials as well as the size of their ramp.
 Their STEM teacher also helped them resolve problems with their coding.

 Jonah said that their favorite part of the project was spending time with their STEM teacher and learning about artificial intelligence.
 In fact, they also hoped the machine could be used to help their STEM teacher sort her LEGO by color to save her time while enabling kids to play with them more easily.